dplyr | tidyr | ggplot2 | lattice | tukeyedar |

 \[ 11.07 = 12 - 0.93 \]

 The decomposed values are plotted as side-by-side quantile plots: the fitted means on the left and the residuals on the right.
-To facilitate a direct comparison of spreads, the fitted values are re-centered around zero by subtracting the overall mean (\(\mu_{overall} = 11\)) from each values.
-For the highlighted observation, this yields:
+To facilitate a direct comparison of spreads, the fitted values are re-centered around zero by subtracting the overall mean (\(\mu_{overall} = 11\)) from each fitted value (\(\mu_{group}\)).
+For the highlighted observation, this yields \(\mu'_{C} = \mu_{C} - \mu_{overall} = 12 - 11 = 1\)

 In the rfs plot, both spreads are shown on a shared y-axis, centered at zero.
 This alignment enables a straightforward comparison of variability between the fitted values and the residuals.
-In this example, the spreads are approximately equal, suggesting that the grouping variable (voice part) accounts for some of the variability in the data.
+In this example, the amount of variability captured by the fitted values (the means) is in the same order of magnitude as the variability that remains unexplained by the model (the residuals).

-To build intuition for interpreting the residual-fit spread (rfs) plot, let’s consider two extreme cases.
+To build intuition for interpreting the residual-fit spread (rfs) plot, let’s revisit the two extreme cases presented earlier in this chapter.

 Here, the group means explain a substantial portion of the variability in \(y\).
 The spread in fitted group means covers 2 units, while approximately 95% of the residuals fall within a range of 1 unit–a much smaller spread.
 This indicates that the grouping variable can play a key role in explaining \(y\).

 In this scenario, the residuals dominate, and the grouping variable contributes little to improving our estimates of \(y\).
 The small spread in fitted values compared to the residuals indicates that the grouping variable has minimal impact.
-If we were to abandon the grouping variable and rely solely on the overall mean, the residual spread would remain nearly unchanged.
+If we were to abandon the grouping variable and rely solely on the overall mean, the residual spread would remain nearly unchanged as shown in the following rfs plot.

 The rfs plot can be generated with the eda_rfs